-Dietary and lifestyle factors influence breast cancer risk at each stage of life, including the childhood years.
+Dietary and lifestyle factors influence breast cancer risk at each stage of life.
 This gives us an opportunity to reduce the risk of our daughters.
-Breast tissue is particularly vulnerable to carcinogens during the prepubertal period (when secondary sex characteristics start to develop) since it represents the onset of a time of rapid proliferation and differentiation of breast cells.
+Breast tissue is particularly vulnerable to carcinogens during the prepubertal period since it represents the onset of a time of rapid proliferation and differentiation of breast cells.

 Milk is the exception